SWI-Prolog/contrib-protobufs/protobufs_overview.md

        its magnitude.
 The intrinsic word length is decoupled between parties.
 If zig-zagging is not used (see note 1), negative numbers become maximum length.
-    3. Prolog's unbounded integer may be expressed as unsigned.
-This is not portable across languages.
+    3. SWI-Prolog has unbounded integers, so an unsigned integer isn't a special case (it is range-checked and an exception thrown if its representation would require more than 32 or 64 bits).
     4. Encoded as UTF8 in the wire-stream.
     5. Specified as =|embedded(Tag,protobuf([...]))|=.
     6. Specified as =|repeated(Tag,Type([...,...]))|=, where